 [1] All figures and ratios are adjusted using Moody's standard adjustments.
 [2] Basel III - fully-loaded or transitional phase-in; IFRS.
 [3] May include rounding differences due to scale of reported amounts.
 [4] Compound Annual Growth Rate (%) based on time period presented for the latest accounting regime.
 [5] Simple average of periods presented for the latest accounting regime.
 [6] Simple average of Basel III periods presented.

-Source: Moody's Investors Service; Company Filings
+Sources: Moody's Investors Service and company filings

 Profile